 Students are required to complete 10 credits of clinical concentration within his or her chosen specialty area and another 3 credits in an advanced preceptorship.
-The preceptorship requires 180 to 240 hours of advanced clinical work with a master clinician at one site and includes teaching and research options wherein a student may choose to work with faculty in areas of special interest.
-A student may also take a second preceptorship as an elective.
+The preceptorship requires 170 to 240 hours of advanced clinical work with a master clinician at one site and includes teaching and research options wherein a student may choose to work with faculty in areas of special interest.